Understanding the Complexity

 “I already have a pension so AVCs are unnecessary”

-The main pension provides core retirement income.
-However, AVCs operate as a separate voluntary layer within the same system.
+The main pension provides core income.
+However, AVCs operate as a separate layer to maximize your total benefits.

 “AVCs only apply to higher earners”

 AVCs are available across a broad range of public sector roles.
-Their use depends on pension rules and individual circumstances rather than income alone.
+Their use depends on your service history rather than income alone.

 “AVCs are complicated”

-Although pension rules can appear detailed, AVCs operate through a straightforward structure of contributions, tax relief, and retirement access.
+Although rules appear detailed, AVCs follow a straightforward structure of contributions, tax relief, and retirement access.

 Frequently asked questions